 - 7.1 All school staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 7.2 All Staff should be aware of Gloucestershire Guidance on Behaviour Issues, and the school's own Behaviour Management policy. - 7.3 Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction6 - 7.4 We understand that a pupil may make an allegation against a member of staff. - 7.5 If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher7. - 7.6 The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) - 7.7 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult as in 7.6 above, without notifying the Headteacher first. - 7.8 The school will follow the Gloucestershire procedures for managing allegations against staff.
-Under no circumstances will we send a child home, pending such an investigation, unless this advice is given exceptionally, as a result of a consultation with the LADO. - 7.9 Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and Personnel Consultant in making this decision. - 7.10 In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice as in 7.8 above. - 7.11 We have a procedure for managing the suspension of a contract for a community user in the event of an allegation arising in that context.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 7.2 All Staff should be aware of Gloucestershire Guidance on Behaviour Issues, and the school's own Behaviour Management policy. - 7.3 Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction. - 7.4 We understand that a pupil may make an allegation against a member of staff. - 7.5 If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher. - 7.6 The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO). - 7.7 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult as in 7.6 above, without notifying the Headteacher first. - 7.8 The school will follow the Gloucestershire procedures for managing allegations against staff.
+Under no circumstances will we send a child home, pending such an investigation, unless this advice is given exceptionally, as a result of a consultation with the LADO. - 7.9 Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and Personnel Consultant in making this decision. - 7.10 In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice as in 7.8 above. - 7.11 We have a procedure for managing the suspension of a contract for a community user in the event of an allegation arising in that context. - 7.12 Management of allegations against staff will be in line with the guidance set out in Part 4 of 'Keeping Children Safe in Education' (KCSiE) 2018, para 188-239).